12 Key Components That All High Performance Company Cultures Have

 The high-performance culture promotes behaviors and norms that cause the organization to achieve excellent outcomes by setting clear business goals, determining employees ’ obligations, creating a trusting environment, and encouraging employees to continuously grow and reinvent themselves.

 Learning & Development

-A Columbia University study found that that the probability of work turnover in the organization with rich company culture is a mere 13.9%.
+A Columbia University study found that the probability of work turnover in an organization with rich company culture is a mere 13.9%.

 When you make learning and skills development a part of your organization’s culture, you may find the turnover rate drop to zero.